Updated May 2026

 5) Introduce noise and movement

-- Hang wind chimes near problem corners or gates
+- Hang wind chimes near problem corners or gates.
+Metal chimes tend to produce sharper sounds that carry further than wooden ones.

 Tip: Place these near the fox route, not randomly.
-Targeted placement works better.
+Targeted placement works better than scattering items across the whole garden.

 6) Keep your garden tidy and less shelter-like